polterguy/magic.http/README.md

 This allows you to serialize large files, without first loading them into memory, both as request payloads and as response return values.

+For stream HTTP responses you can override the `Accept` HTTP header

-Apart from the above features, the library does not really give you much options, and is to be considered an _"opinionated"_ HTTP REST library, and its purpose is not to support every possible configuration you can imagine, since its purpose is first and foremost to be dead simple.
+Apart from the above features, the library does not really give you much options, and is to be considered an _"opinionated"_ HTTP REST library, and its purpose is not to support every possible configuration you can imagine, since its purpose is first and foremost to be dead simple to use.
 However, if you have that _"one feature request you simply must have"_, feel free to supply a request in the [issues](https://github.com/polterguy/magic.http/issues).
+If it makes the API more complex, I might not want to support it though.

 ## Dependency injection